 I challenge you to a duel!

 Hold your horses, Yosemite.
 I have a standing challenge that I will go anywhere, anytime, to debate anyone on any topic.
-However, I’m a student, so as much as I’d like to, I probably won’t be able to travel more than a hundred or so miles anytime soon.
-However, drop me a line and tell me where you are and what you’d like to argue about.
+Drop me a line and tell me where you are and what you’d like to argue about.
 Perhaps we can work something out.

 Hey!
 There are some articles and stuff on here that aren’t about UFOs!